damin-acad/damin-acad.github.io/_posts/2025-12-30-year-of-firsts.md

 ## The Pattern

 The wins clustered together in ways that made sense only afterward.
-US8 in the UK taught me that study moderation is pattern recognition—knowing when to probe, when to let silence work, when a participant's hesitation signals something worth exploring.
+US8 in Doha taught me that study moderation is pattern recognition—knowing when to probe, when to let silence work, when a participant's hesitation signals something worth exploring.
 Then back to France for work, back to Finland for research meetings.

 CHI in Japan meant twenty hours of travel for a week of immersion.
 The poster presentation mattered less than the spontaneous discussions with researchers who stopped because the topic intersected with their own work.
 The hallway conversations generated as much insight as scheduled sessions.
 Then the flight home, writing up observations somewhere over Siberia.